Abraham-Louis Breguet

-Abraham-Louis Breguet (/fr/; 10 January 1747 – 17 September 1823), born in Neuchâtel, then a Prussian principality, was a Swiss-French horologist who made many innovations in the course of a career in watchmaking industry, including the tourbillon.
+Abraham-Louis Breguet (/brɛˈɡeɪ/, /fr/; 10 January 1747 – 17 September 1823) was a French horologist who made many innovations in the course of a career in watchmaking industry, including the tourbillon.
 He was the founder of the Breguet company, which is now a luxury watch division of the Swiss Swatch Group.

 In his lifetime he was considered the leading watchmaker of his day, and he built up a clientele that included many leading public figures and members of the European nobility.